JackGates1311/xperia-c1505-ics-kernel/README.md

 ```bash
 ./BUILDIMAGE.sh
 ```
-> **Note:** Docker automatically configures the toolchain and environment. zImage will be saved in output directory using that method
+> **Note:** Docker automatically configures the toolchain and environment. zImage will be saved in output directory using this method.

 ---